nichitacebotari0/BasicLINQ/README.md

-# BasicLINQ
+# BasicLINQ exercises
+## You are only allowed to modify code within the "Act" part of a test to solve the exercise.

-Basic LINQ exercise
+LINQ Intro:

 Prerequisites - To better understand LINQ you will need to have beginner level familiarity with these terms:
   1. Generic Collections (System.Collections.Generic):